• Skip to primary navigation

 Summary

 SPG302 is a synthetic small molecule compound produced by Spinogenix, which targets defective synapses.
-A randomised, double blind, placebo-controlled study was carried out to assess safety and tolerability of SPG302 in healthy volunteers and people living with ALS/MND.
+A randomized, double blind, placebo-controlled study was carried out to assess safety and tolerability of SPG302 in healthy volunteers and people living with ALS/MND.
 No results are publicly available for this study yet.
 Participants with ALS/MND have been given the opportunity to take part in an open label extension for up to 52 weeks to evaluate long term safety and tolerability of SPG302.

 International Alliance of ALS/MND Associations